2023 Best Health Sciences & Services Bachelor's Degree Trade Schools in the New England Region

 On average, health science graduates from Boston U take out $22,136 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $804, based on a 10-year repayment plan.

-Out of the 31 schools in the New England Region that were part of this year’s ranking, Southern New Hampshire University landed the # 3 spot on the list.
-SNHU is a very large private not-for-profit school located in the suburb of Manchester.
+Out of the 31 schools in the New England Region that were part of this year’s ranking, Stonehill College landed the # 2 spot on the list.
+Located in the large suburb of Easton, Stonehill is a private not-for-profit school with a small student population.

 After completing their Bachelor's Degree, health science graduates from SNHU carry an average student debtload of $14,335.